yrp604/bad64-sys/docs/dev/plugins.md

 ### Creating the Plugin

-First, take a look at some of the [example](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples) plugins, or some of the [community](https://github.com/Vector35/community-plugins) plugins to get a feel for different APIs you might be interested in.
+First, take a look at some [example](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples) plugins, or some of the [community](https://github.com/Vector35/community-plugins) plugins to get a feel for different APIs you might be interested in.
 Of course, the full [API](https://api.binary.ninja/) docs are online and available offline via the `Help`/`Open Python API Reference...`.

-To start, we suggest you download the [sample plugin](https://github.com/Vector35/sample_plugin) as a template since it contains all of the elements you're likely to need.
+To start, we suggest you download the [sample plugin](https://github.com/Vector35/sample_plugin) as a template since it contains all the elements you're likely to need.

 - Begin by editing the `plugin.json` file
 - Next, update the `LICENSE`
-- For small scripts, you can include all the code inside of `__init__.py`, though we recommend for most larger scripts that init just act as an initializer and call into functions organized appropriately in other files.
+- For small scripts, you can include all the code inside `__init__.py`, though we recommend for larger scripts that `__init__.py` just act as an initializer and calls into functions organized appropriately in other files.
 - If you have python dependencies, create a [requirements.txt](https://pip.pypa.io/en/latest/cli/pip_freeze/) listing any python dependencies.

 ### Submitting to the Plugin Manager